1) As communists, we see communism as the only viable solution for the survival of humanity.

 5) While not believing ourselves to be the party or its sole nuclei, we do advocate for the establishment of a centralised international class party.
 In other words, we are not the party, but we are for the party.

-6) We oppose nationalism and understand the working class to be a class of migrants who have no country.
-The emancipation of all nations depends on the self-organisation of the working class and international communist revolution.
+6) We oppose all nationalism and understand the working class to be a class of migrants who have no country.
+We are against all wars between nations and understand the emancipation of all oppressed groups depends on the self-organisation of the working class and international communist revolution.

 7) We understand Stalinism (“Marxism-Leninism”) and Trotskyism as both having emerged from the counter-revolution in Russia.
 We regard all “actually existing socialism” as mere state-capitalism and see its actions and its parties—including its international organs—as instruments of the bourgeoisie.